rv-ebarnard/image_model_dashboard/README.md

 ## about

-An interactive dashboard displaying data from Red Ventures' image model analysis.
+An interactive dashboard displaying data from Red Ventures' image model analysis.:chart_with_upwards_trend::bar_chart::chart_with_downwards_trend:

 Each point on the scatter plot represents one image's feature and is plotted according to its click through rate.
 If you hover over a point that is an image with multiple features on the plot a red dotted line will appear indicating their connection.
 You can filter the points for the confidence level (Google Vision's API assigns floating numbers for how confident they are that a certain features is in an image).